 The biodiversity of the Blackdown Hills is one of its greatest assets.
 The unique geology and landscape patterns of the area have combined with traditional management to support a rich diversity of habitats and species.
 This immense variety, with patches of valuable habitat scattered throughout the landscape, is notable; these include flower-rich meadows, ancient hedgerows, spring line mire, wet woodland, heathland, calcareous grassland, ancient woodland, fen and bog.
 Bees, butterflies, birds, bats and many other animals, some nationally scarce, thrive in the Blackdown Hills, feeding and breeding in the habitats the area provides.
 These habitats and wildlife bring colour, texture, sound and life to the landscape, epitomising the mental picture of the ‘English Countryside’, which has, in reality, long since disappeared elsewhere.

-The natural capital value of these features has not been measured and indeed there is little information on the extent and condition of the resource overall.
+The natural capital value of these features had not, until this study, been measured and indeed there is little information on the extent and condition of the resource overall.
 For the historic environment a baseline desk-based survey of the area was undertaken prior to designation as an AONB.

-The project is run by a partnership that includes Devon County Council (Historic Environment Team), Historic England, the local Biodiversity Records Centres and the South West Heritage Trust.
-For more information, please contact the Project Manager firstname.lastname@example.org
+The project was run by a partnership including Devon County Council (Historic Environment Team), Historic England, the Somerset Environmental Records Centre, Devon Biodiversity Records Centre and the South West Heritage Trust.
+For more information, please contact the project manager email@example.com.